If you notice any errors in the translations, remember:

 About Legion'Arts

-The French Foreign Legion and Art
+Solidarity in the French Foreign Legion

 By Louis Perez y Cid